Skip to main content

 There are three levels of permissions in Connie: Project Level, User Level, and External Collaborators.

-When you invite a new team member (Settings → Our Team), you can set their access:
+When you invite a new team member, you can set their access:

 • Decide which projects they can access.